Modern Slavery Transparency Statement

 The supply chain that supports our business comprises a wide range of suppliers, from smaller businesses to global companies, across many jurisdictions, including those where there is a higher risk of forced labour.
 Our supply chain includes goods and services from IT hardware and software, office design, fit out and maintenance, recruitment agents, cleaning, and catering services, through to outsourced services such as in the area of IT.
 We have reviewed our procurement process from sourcing to contract award, to identify how we can reduce the potential for risk of modern slavery in our supply chain; this includes additional due diligence over our new supplier on-boarding process and the introduction of a Supplier Code of Conduct.
 Existing supplier contracts / agreements are subject to ongoing review to assess the associated risks, based on sector and jurisdiction.

-Our approved clause included in supplier contracts or other term specifies that “the Supplier shall comply with all applicable anti-slavery and human trafficking laws, statutes, regulations and codes from time to time in force including but not limited to the Modern Slavery Act 2015; and comply with the Antislavery policy and maintain throughout the term of this agreement its own policies and procedures to ensure its compliance”.
+Our approved clause included in supplier contracts or other term specifies that “the Supplier shall comply with all applicable anti-slavery and human trafficking laws, statutes, regulations and codes from time to time in force including but not limited to the Modern Slavery Act 2015; and comply with the Anti-slavery policy and maintain throughout the term of this agreement its own policies and procedures to ensure its compliance”.
 The clause is now included where appropriate in all new supplier contracts or other terms.

 We expect our suppliers to implement due diligence procedures for their permitted direct subcontractors, and suppliers, and other participants in their supply chains, to ensure that there is no slavery or human trafficking in its supply chains.
 The clause enables the firm where appropriate to undertake audits of suppliers’ records and any other information and to meet with suppliers’ personnel to review their compliance with its obligations under this clause.
-The clause also gives the firm the right to terminate the agreement with immediate effect if the supplier commits a breach of the anti-slavery policy or this clause or applicable anti-slavery and human trafficking laws, statutes, regulations, and codes from time to time in force including but not limited to the Modern Slavery Act 2015.
+The clause also gives the firm the right to terminate the agreement with immediate effect if the supplier commits a breach of the anti-slavery policy or this clause or applicable anti-slavery and human trafficking laws, statutes, regulations, and codes from time to time in force including but not limited to the Act.

 Clients

 In addition to our supply chain, there are potential modern slavery risks associated with the provision of our client services.
-As part of our client acceptance process, we have procedures in place that require an evaluation of the client’s risk
+As part of our client acceptance process, we have procedures in place that require an evaluation of the client’s risk.

 Supporting businesses on their sustainability journey